 - 2.1 In common with other UK institutions, the University calendar is structured around the Christian calendar with breaks over Christmas and Easter. - 2.2 A multi-faith calendar has been incorporated into the University Diary to raise awareness of the major holy days and festivals that occur during the working week and for which students are likely to request leave of absence.
 These days have been selected in consultation with the University Chaplaincy Committee and its representatives from the six major UK faiths (Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism).
-The calendar, which is not intended to be an exhaustive list of all religions, holy days and festivals, can be found at The Inclusion Calendar.
+The calendar, which is not intended to be an exhaustive list of all religions, holy days and festivals, can be found at https://intranet.birmingham.ac.uk/staff/resources/diary/faith-calendar.aspx.